OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 1. Find the anode and the cathode of your LED, make note of which one is where, then plug the LED across the channel of your breadboard on any row you wish (on columns `e` and `f`)
     * The most reliable way to find the anode/cathode isn't the length of the pins, it's by examining the [diode](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f9/LED%2C_5mm%2C_green_%28en%29.svg/432px-LED%2C_5mm%2C_green_%28en%29.svg.png) inside the plastic head.
-1. Take a 200Ω resistor and use it to connect the row you've plugged the LED's into with the column labelled `-` right next to it.
+1. Take a 200Ω resistor and use it to connect the LED's cathode to the column labelled `-`.
     * We'll call the `-`labelled column the **`GND` rail**.
 1. Now connect the `GND` rail to the `GND` pin on channel `S0` of your PWM Expansion with one M-M jumper
 1. Find the signal pin of any channel.
 We'll start at channel 0 (`S0` on the PWM Expansion).